SwiftlyDaniel/macbook-config/README.md

 4. Download the files in the repo to the home directory
 5. Install Homebrew
 6. Install Brew packages
+7. Import Raycast config from iCloud
-7. Generate SSH keys
+8. Generate SSH keys
-8. Add SSH keys to GitHub
+9. Add SSH keys to GitHub
-9. Modify the Dock and widgets
+10. Modify the Dock and widgets

 ## Brew Packages
 - apple-music-discord-rpc